ethlau/cgm_toolkit/README.md

 # cgm_toolkit

-Takes output from [IllStack](https://github.com/emilymmoser/illstack_CAMELS) from CAMELS simulations and computes XSB and SZ profiles.
+Simple code to compute X-ray emissivity for given temperautre and metallcity.

-Uses [PyAtomDB](https://atomdb.readthedocs.io/en/master/) for X-ray calculations
+Uses [PyAtomDB](https://atomdb.readthedocs.io/en/master/) for X-ray calculations.
+Usage example is provided in the ipython notebook `example.ipynb`.